syncfusion-content/xamarin-docs/Xamarin/ListView/Grouping.md

 ### Expand groups while grouping

 You can expand all the groups while grouping by setting the [DataSource.AutoExpandGroups](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~AutoExpandGroups.html) to true.
-So, when grouping any item, all groups will be automatically expanded.
+So, when grouping any item, all the groups will be automatically expanded.

 {% tabs %}
 {% highlight xaml %}